rtmigo/mavence/README.md

    and `MAVEN_GPG_PASSWORD`.

-I can't go into more detail as releasing to Maven Central should be your own hero's journey.
+I can't go into more detail as releasing to Maven Central should be your own hero's journey into the unknown and chilling.
 </details>

 ## Minimal configuration